President François Hollande’s ruling Socialist Party has lost its majority in the French Senate.

 Marine Le Pen’s National Front has won its first two seats in the upper chamber, but the majority went to the mainstream conservatives.

 Le Pen claims victory

-Le Pen, who succeeded her father, Jean-Marie, as party leader three years ago, hailed the result as a “great victory, an absolutely historic victory” which she said would represent a “breath of fresh air in a rather sleepy chamber.”
+Le Pen, who succeeded her father, Jean-Marie, as party leader three years ago, hailed the result as an “absolutely historic victory,” which she said would represent a “breath of fresh air in a rather sleepy chamber.”

-Only three years ago did the left win an upper house majority for the first time since Charles de Gaulle founded the French Fifth Republic in 1958.
-The Socialists governed in coalition with the Greens and were backed by communists.
+Only three years ago did the left win an upper-house majority for the first time since Charles de Gaulle founded the French Fifth Republic in 1958.
+The Socialists governed in a coalition with the Greens.